vault713/grinbox/README.md

 046c3c115c3d1e61d3500e04c86059244b2fa80cd2111be72e225a7f21d8f65dca41429b5d0d37035081b98136bf3346560f48ba84bf26d5453660e2efc4fe0eb3
 ```

-## Signing
+### Signing

-In order to get slates from the *relay port* for a given public key, a signature hash to be provided.
-The signature is a SECP256K1 ECDSA using the correspomding private key, where the message is a hash value (32byte) that can be obtained from the relay.
+In order to get slates from the *relay port* for a given public key, a signature hash needs to be provided.
+The signature is a SECP256K1 ECDSA using the corresponding private key, where the message is a 32-byte hash value that can be obtained from the relay.

 The hash value may rotate from time to time, forcing users to re-create a valid signature.